GrinonBarrett/Taksidos/Core Rules/Creatures/Taraskar {WiP}.md

 **Taraskine Shell**: Attacks made against this creature from behind suffer a 1d4 penalty.
 It gets an additional +1 against magical attacks this way.

+**Immagical**: The taraskar cannot lose its last hitpoint as a result of a magical effect nor can it be instantly killed by the effect of magic or a spell.

 **Toxic Breath**: The taraskar constantly exhudes.a fog of poisonous vapor.
 Any creature whoch breathes whilst within 2 yards of the taraskar must succeed a [Fort] save with a DV of 16 or lose 1 hitpoint.
 If it has no hitpoints, it must instead perform an incapacitation save.